numericalEFT/Lehmann.jl/README.md

 This package has been registered.
 So, simply type `import Pkg; Pkg.add("Lehmann")` in the Julia REPL to install.

 ## Basis Usage

+In the following [demo](example/demo.jl), we will show how to compress a Green's function of ~10000 data point into ~20 DLR coefficients, and perform fast interpolation and fourier transform up to the accuracy ~1e-10.

 ```julia
 using Lehmann
 β = 100.0 # inverse temperature